 “Yes, Milady.”
 Faolan bowed again, then turned to Gunther with a nod toward the door.
 “We leave immediately.”
 He paused a moment, “after we eat.”

 Gunther sighed deeply.
 He had been wondering if he was going to eat again before dawn.
-They hadn’t eaten since midday and he was very hungry.
+They had not eaten since midday and he was very hungry.